ffund/ml-notebooks/notebooks/2-advertising-hw.md

 ::: {.cell .markdown}

-### 5. Linear regression with interaction terms
+### 4. Linear regression with interaction terms

 Our multiple linear regression includes additive effects of all three types of advertising media.
 However, it does not include *interaction* effects, in which combining different types of advertising media together results in a bigger boost in sales than just the additive effect of the individual media.

-The pattern in the residuals plots from parts (1) through (4) suggest that a model including an interaction effect may explain sales data better than a model including additive effects.
-Add four columns to your data frame:
+The pattern in the residuals plots from parts (1) through (3) suggest that a model including an interaction effect may explain sales data better than a model including additive effects.
+Add four columns to each data frame (`train` and `test`):

-* `newspaper` $\times$ `radio`
+* `newspaper` $\times$ `radio` (name this column `newspaper_radio`)
-* `TV` $\times$ `radio`
+* `TV` $\times$ `radio` (name this column `TV_radio`)
-* `newspaper` $\times$ `TV`
+* `newspaper` $\times$ `TV` (name this column `newspaper_TV`)
-* `newspaper` $\times$ `radio` $\times$ `TV`
+* `newspaper` $\times$ `radio` $\times$ `TV`  (name this column `newspaper_radio_TV`)

+Note: you can use the `assign` function in `pandas` ([documentation here](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.assign.html)) to create a new column and assign a value to it using operations on other columns.

 Then, train a linear regression model on all seven features: the three types of ad budgets, and the four interaction effects.
-Repeat the analysis of part (4) for the model including interaction effects.
-Comment on the results.
+Repeat the analysis of part (3) for the model including interaction effects.
 Are the interaction effects helpful for explaining the effect of ads on product sales?
 Are there any patterns evident in the residual plots that suggest further opportunities for improving the model?

-(If you think the results suggest further opportunities for improving the model, you are welcome to try and to comment on the results!)

 **The code in this section is not provided for you**.
-You will need to write code, in addition to the text cells in which you write your comments, observations, and answers to the questions.
+You will need to write code, in addition to comments, observations, and answers to the questions.

+---

+Note that in general, to earn full credit, plots must:

+* Be readable (especially text size).
+* Have a label on each axis.
+* Have an appropriate range for each axis.
+When there are multiple subplots, if the goal is to compare similar things in different subplots, in most cases it is appropriate for them all to use the same range.
+* If there are multiple subplots, or multiple data series in the same plot, it must be made clear which is which.

 :::